My first skincare post has me lying on my back with a sheet mask on, trying to type while keeping my head flat on my pillow. Hooray for multitasking.

 The bottle has a flip-top cap that dispenses easily and not too generously (a few gentle shakes will dispense a few drops).
-It sinks in incredibly quickly and leaves a slight tackiness (chok-chok!) on the skin that is absorbed easily with a few quick pats.
+It sinks in incredibly quickly and leaves a slight tackiness on the skin that is absorbed easily with a few quick pats.
 It is a lot less sticky than the Hada Labo upon application, making the 7-skin method a lot faster and way more convenient.
-If I have time (especially at night), I’ll apply two drops of this toner 7 times, but I find that even after the second or third application, my skin is already plump, even, and dewy.
+If I have time (especially at night), I’ll apply this toner 7 times, but I find that even after the second or third application, my skin is already plump, even, and dewy.

 My skin: (1) – The breath of the stinking devil himself (LA’s climate): (0)